tmkn/npmsmell/src/content/dependencies/is-arrayish.md

 ## About

-This dependency checks if you're dealing with an array.
+This dependency checks if a value is an array.

 To check for an array, you can use the native `Array.isArray` method: